Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Methods

-Until now, we have introduced the DUAL model, which could be divided into two processes: inference and training.
-The inference process calculates the density fluctuation spectra using the governing equations \eqref{Non-dim Macroscopic Equations} and the constitutive relations \eqref{The Linear Model on Derivatives: stress_and_flux, not flux, Fourier}.
-The constitutive relations contain neural networks $M, K$ defined in \eqref{The neural network} and \eqref{Fix Pr} with weights to be determined.
+In total, the numerical experimental setting could be divided into two processes: inference and training.
+The inference process calculates the density fluctuation spectra using the governing equations with the constitutive relations \eqref{The Linear Model on Derivatives: stress_and_flux, not flux, Fourier}.
+The constitutive relations contain neural networks $M, K$ defined in \eqref{Fix Pr} and \eqref{The neural network} with weights to be determined.
 The training process determines the weights of neural networks by minimizing the loss function \eqref{The loss function}.
-The flow chart Fig \ref{fig:Flowchart} summarizes the entire procedure.
+The flow chart Fig. \ref{fig:Flowchart} summarizes the entire procedure.